 Once your fence is installed you will need to decide if you want to paint it or stain it.
 This is important step in ensuring your fence lasts and putting it off can create rot so don’t wait to do this.
 Make sure to research different paints or stains and make sure they are rated for outdoor use.

 Depending on the type of paint or seal you use you will need to reapply a coat to your fence every 3-5 years or sooner if you live in a particularly wet area.
 This is a good time to check for rotting areas and treat them as soon as possible.

 If you do find rotting areas you can treat them to prevent further rotting.
 Check for chipped and peeling paint areas.
 Also look for mossy or areas that may have been effected by insects.
 You will want to scrape off any loose or peeling paint and remove all moss on the fence.
 Scrape these areas clean until you can see the wood again.
 You can treat the damaged area with a product called copper green if you are going to paint over it.
 You may want to test the copper green in an area that cannot be seen as it tends to put a dark spot on the wood and should not be used if you are using a clear wood stain.
 This can help prevent further rot in the effected area.

 Keeping your fence clean from moss and debris is a good idea and it is important to reapply a coat of paint or stain preservative every few years.
-For more information on fence maintenence or for professional assistance visit our website at https://www.pacificfence.com .
+For more information on fence maintenance or for professional assistance visit our Pacific Fence website.